RiyaHoro/Sales-Performance-Dashboard/README.md

 |--------|--------------|
 |Target Hit % |How much of the target each sales executive achieved.

-Away From Target % | How far each executive is from their goal.
+Away From Target %|How far each executive is from their goal.

-Top 5 Sales Executives –|Highest performers based on total sales.
+Top 5 Sales Executives|Highest performers based on total sales.

-Average Target Hit % (by City) | Regional performance comparison.
+Average Target Hit % (by City)|Regional performance comparison.

-Total Sales | Overall sales volume across all regions.
+Total Sales|Overall sales volume across all regions.

 ---